adambard/learnxinyminutes-docs/swift.html.markdown

 // In Swift 2, println and print were combined into one print method.
-Print automatically appends a new line. print("Hello, world") // println is now print print("Hello, world", appendNewLine: false) // printing without appending a newline
+Print automatically appends a new line. print("Hello, world") // println is now print print("Hello, world", terminator: "") // printing without appending a newline

 // variables (var) value can change after being set
 // constants (let) value can NOT be changed after being set